BIRTH ANNOUNCEMENTS - The Daily Iberian

 IBERIA MEDICAL CENTER

-Makiah Marie Hernandez, daughter of Kevinie Marie Armstead and Brayton Steven Hernandez, born April 28, 2025; weight 6 pounds 10 ounces.
+Avelyn Mae Watkins, daughter of Abbigail Nicole Bonin and Logan David Watkins, born May 4, 2025; weight 6 pounds 8 ounces.

-Oliver Paul Gaspard, son of Kailey and Austin Joseph Gaspard, born April 29, 2025; weight 7 pounds 7 ounces.
-Mrs. Gaspard is the former Kailey Boutte.
+King Michael Brown, son of Maranda and Jalen Michael Brown, born May 8, 2025; weight 7 pounds 6 ounces.
+Mrs. Brown is the former Maranda Washington.

-Donnie Lee Lewis III, son of Myiesha Lene Leon and Donnie Lee Lewis Jr., born April 30, 2025; weight 5 pounds 9 ounces.

-Daysha Mariel Loera, daughter of Perla De Leon Arguelles and Juan Gabriel Loera, born May 3, 2025; weight 7 pounds 11 ounces.
+Sybi Rose Guillory, daughter of Kyia and Ben Matthew Guillory, born May 12, 2025; weight 7 pounds 5 ounces.
+Mrs. Guillory is the former Kyia Rodrigue.

-Lainey Blaire Courville, daughter of Bethany Marie Jannise and Caleb Michael Courville, born May 3, 2025; weight 8 pounds.